mostafasameer-transportation/mostafasameer/update README.md

 Ph.D. student of Emerging Mobility Lab (Wayne State University)
 ---------------------------------------------------------------

-I am learning coding and have been passionate about it.
+I am learning to code and have been passionate about it.

 * 🌍  I'm based in Michigan
 * 🖥️  See my portfolio at [Sameer's Portfolio](http://sites.google.com/site/mostafasameeraustprofile/)